Islam Karimov

-Islam Abduganiyevich Karimov (Note: Islom Abdugʻaniyevich Karimov / Ислом Абдуғаниевич Каримов; Ислам Абдуганиевич Каримов) (30 January 1938 – 2 September 2016) was an Uzbekistani politician who served as the first president of Uzbekistan, from the country's independence in 1991 until his death in 2016.
-He was the last First Secretary of the Communist Party of Uzbekistan from 1989 to 1991, when the party was reconstituted as the People's Democratic Party of Uzbekistan (O‘zXDP); he led the O‘zXDP until 1996.
+Islam Abduganiyevich Karimov (Note: uz; Ислам Абдуганиевич Каримов) (30 January 1938 – 2 September 2016) was an Uzbek politician who served as the first president of Uzbekistan, from the country's independence in 1991 until his death in 2016.
+He was the First Secretary of the Communist Party of Uzbekistan from 1989 to 1991, the last to hold the post.
+The party was reconstituted as the People's Democratic Party of Uzbekistan (O‘zXDP); which Karimov led until 1996.
 He was the President of the Uzbek SSR from 24 March 1990 until he declared the independence of Uzbekistan on 1 September 1991.

 He declared Uzbekistan as an independent nation on 31 August 1991.
 He subsequently won the presidential election on 30 December 1991, with 86% of the vote.
 Foreign observers and the opposition cited voting irregularities, alleging state-run propaganda and a falsified vote count.
 Karimov's first presidential term was extended to 2000 by way of a referendum, and he was re-elected in 2000, 2007 and 2015, each time receiving over 90% of the vote.
+Karimov initially developed strong ties with the West during the War on Terror, but following the Andijan massacre and subsequent Western condemnation, Uzbekistan moved closer to Russia and China internationally.

+He ruled a repressive authoritarian regime in Uzbekistan where political opponents were assassinated, human rights were repressed, and dissent was prohibited.
 He died from a stroke on 2 September 2016, after being president of the country for 25 years.

-He ruled a repressive authoritarian regime in Uzbekistan where political opponents were assassinated, human rights were repressed, and dissent was prohibited; however, capital punishment was repealed in 2008.